-Harvey T. Strosberg, Q.C., Editor-in-Chief of the Canadian Class Action Review, and Irwin Law Inc. are pleased to announce the eighteenth annual Harvey T. Strosberg Essay Prize competition.
+Harvey T. Strosberg, Q.C., Editor-in-Chief of the Canadian Class Action Review, and Irwin Law Inc. are pleased to announce the twentieth annual Harvey T. Strosberg Essay Prize competition.
 The prize of $10,000 is awarded to an outstanding student paper on Canadian class actions.
 The winner of the prize is also invited to join the judging panel for the competition in the following year.

 All Canadian university students enrolled in an undergraduate, graduate, or professional program are eligible for the prize.
 Essays may be written from the perspective of any discipline or from a multi-disciplinary perspective.
 Submissions must involve an aspect of class actions, which may include legal, accounting, computer science, management, public relations, and financing issues, among others.